hibahassan96/hibah-tswd-portfolio/Project_II_PakistansDigitization.md

 4. Call to Action

 Delving deeper into the topic, I wireframe the narrative using shorthand.
 Shorthand allows the narrative to be built through a more visual support.
-Therefore, you may access the **Shorthand: https://preview.shorthand.com/f0VL0RSaMQNXBT8p** here to explore the following:
+Therefore, you may access the **Shorthand: https://preview.shorthand.com/f0VL0RSaMQNXBT8p**
 - Story wireframe
 - A moodboard
 - Possible data visualizations